Huis Willet - Holthuysen

 Historic tulips

 In the garden you find single, double and feathered tulips, plain, flamed and striped tulips, single, double and spray daffodils, orange and yellow imperial crowns, grape hyacinths and hyacinths.
 The flowering period runs from late March to mid-May.
-But this year especially the historic tulips from the time of the couple Willet-Holthuysen stand out: tulipa ‘Duc van Tol Scarlet’ (1850) red, tulipa ‘Julia Farnese’ (1853) red-white flamed, ‘Clara Butt’ (1889) pink, tulipa ‘Greuze’ (1891) purple with red and tulipa ‘Prinses Elisabeth’ (1898) pink.

 Opening hours

-Monday to Friday from 10 am to 5 pm,
+Monday to Sunday from 10 am to 5 pm.